7 Premier Swimming Venues in the U.S. for 2026 Tournaments

 Liberty University Natatorium, home of the Flames.

-The Liberty Natatorium in Lynchburg is a near 1,500-seating capacity facility that has become a prime host for collegiate and competitive swimming.
-Opened in 2018, Liberty features a nine-lane 50-meter pool for Olympic-distance competitions with a moveable bulkhead.
-In addition, the complex shares a weight room as well as a training room which includes a hydro room with underwater treadmill.
+The Liberty Natatorium in Lynchburg has become a prime host for collegiate and competitive swimming.
+Opened in 2018, Liberty features a nine-lane, 50-meter pool with a moveable bulkhead.
+The facility is also paired with athlete support spaces, including training areas and recovery resources.
+(Liberty University Athletics, n.d.)

 The National Training Center — Clermont, Florida